tkoolen/ihmc_ros_diagnostics/README.md

 The automated controller diagnostics are a more thorough workout of the whole body controller.
 This can be run in simulation or on the real robot.

 ###Usage
-`roslaunch ihmc_diagnostics ihmc_sim_diagnostic.launch`: Run the automated diagnostic behavior in sim.
+`roslaunch ihmc_diagnostics ihmc_sim_diagnostic.launch`: Run the automated diagnostic behavior in sim using SCS.
 Useful to see what the exercises look like.

 `roslaunch ihmc_diagnostics ihmc_atlas_diagnostic.launch`: Run the automated diagnostic behavior on the real robot.
 Useful for verifying the robustness of the control algorithm on different hardware. **(Coming Soon)**